About

 I stayed as far from the action as possible because I was afraid of repeating mistakes.

-But then, I met the right mentors who encouraged me to get in the thick of it again.
+But then, I met additional mentors who encouraged me to get in the thick of it again.

 “Knowing is not enough, we must apply.
 Willing is not enough, we must do.”- Bruce Lee